elvinsavio/dotfiles/README.md

 [Unsplash](https://unsplash.com/@claybanks)

-### Warning: Running the install with overwrite any existing config
+### Warning: Running the install will overwrite any existing config